Nauvoo Illinois Temple: Temple presidents

 The church's temples are directed by a temple president and matron, each typically serving a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.
 Notable presidents include Richard W. Winder (2002–04), who was the first after its dedication, and Spencer J. Condie (2010–13).

 As of 2024, Chris V. Church is the president, with Jane H. Church as matron.

 Admittance

-After the temple was completed, a public open house from 6 May to 22 June 2002 and attracted over 250,000 visitors.
+After the temple was completed, a public open house from 6 May to 22 June 2002 attracted over 250,000 visitors.
 The dedication on June 27, 2002, was the anniversary of the death of Joseph Smith, the church's founder.

 Up to 1.5 million visitors a year have visited Nauvoo since the temple opened in 2002.

 In 2020, like all the church's other temples, the Nauvoo Illinois Temple was closed for a time in response to the coronavirus pandemic.

 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.